 .ibdfile, always use the

 FLUSH TABLES ...
-FOR EXPORTstatement first to make sure all changes that were buffered in memory are flushed to disk before the backup occurs.
+FOR EXPORTstatement first to make sure that all changes buffered in memory are flushed to disk before the backup occurs.

-DATA DIRECTORYclause is a supported alternative to using symbolic links, which has always been problematic and was never supported for individual
+DATA DIRECTORYclause is a supported alternative to using symbolic links, which is not supported for individual